Avoid hours of screen time with this list of summer activities for kids. Grab the free printable and get ready for hours of play.

 12. Listen to CDs:

-These are our favorite outdoor activities for summer days.
-These activities will keep your kiddos busy and make for some great summer memories.
+You’ll need some outdoor summer activities for kids, too.
+These activities will keep your children busy and make for some great summer memories.

 1. Water balloons:

 We’ve had this Little Tikes water tablea for three years now.
 Both my older children (currently 8.5 and almost 5) love it.

 We use a sprinkler similar to this one that twirls and spins.
 Since we won’t be able to go to splash pads this summer, a sprinkler is a must.